By Daisy Owen

-“She would reach into our shirts, pull our bra strap up, and snap it onto our skin,” said Marian junior Julia Hedge*.
+“She would reach into our shirts, pull our bra strap up, and snap it onto our skin,” junior Julia Hedge* said.

 Luckily, Hedge never had to experience this humiliation, but she had many classmates who did.
 “It didn’t happen to me because my mom only bought me white bras,” the junior said.